 Golden Hour Calculator

-Find the exact start time of the golden hour based on your local sunset time.
-Perfect for landscape and portrait photographers planning shoots around the best natural light.
+Calculate the start time of golden hour — the period of warm directional sunlight just before sunset — by subtracting 60 minutes from your local sunset time.
+Use it for landscape and portrait planning around the day's best natural light.

 About this calculator